saihemanth-codes/Play-Prediction/README.md

 - Enhance fan experience through predictive insights
 - Support strategic decision-making in real-time game situations

-A machine learning model to predict whether a play will be a rush or pass in NFL games using the 2024 season data.

 ## Dataset

 The dataset (`NFL 2024.csv`) contains detailed play-by-play data from NFL games including: